Freakqency/MiniStrace/README.md

 ## A simple implmentation of linux syscall tracer

 ### Description
-ministrace is a simple implementation of linux strace which trace the system calls made by any application.
-Ministrace at its current state prints the syscall number for the system call which are made by the application.
+ministrace is a simple implementation of linux strace which trace's the system calls made by any application.
+Ministrace at its current state prints the syscall numbers for the system calls made by the applications.

 ### Demo